imankamrann/imankamrann/README.md

 ## 💼 **What I Do**
 - **Technical Ops & Leadership** 🧩: Building scalable solutions and guiding teams to success.
-- **Cybersecurity & IT Support** 🔒: Keeping systems safe and efficient with frameworks like ITIL.
 - **Web Development** 🌐: Crafting stunning, functional websites and apps that *wow*.
 - **Mentorship & Outreach** 💕: Teaching kids coding and inspiring women in tech.